CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ## Scoreboard Module

 The `scoreboard` module provides a suite of functions that can be used to create, modify, and display scoreboards to players on the Minecraft server.
+First, create a scoreboard object using `scoreboard.newSB()`.

 There are three different types of scoreboards in Minecraft: sidebar, player_list and below_name.